dhhyi/travel-packlist/README.md

 ## Development

-Checkout the repository and install pnpm (npm i -g pnpm).
-Then run `pnpm install` and `pnpm start` to start the development server.
+Checkout the repository and install pnpm (`npm i -g pnpm`).

+Then run `pnpm install` and `pnpm dev` to start the development server.
 The app will be available at `http://localhost:4200`.

+To build the app with multiple languages and service worker, run `pnpm build`.
+You can also use `pnpm start` instead to build and start a local server.
+The app will be available at `http://localhost:8080`.

 ## More Documentation